skip to main content

 Detectives are keeping an open mind in the case and say they are following all lines of inquiry

-Gardaí are investigating the circumstances surrounding the discovery of the bodies of a woman and a newly born baby at a house in Co Tipperary this afternoon.
+Gardaí are investigating the circumstances surrounding the deaths of a woman and a newly born baby at a house in Co Tipperary.

-Gardaí and emergency services were alerted and are at the scene, which has been preserved pending the arrival of the state pathologist.
+Gardaí and emergency services were alerted and are at the scene, which has been preserved pending the arrival of a pathologist.

 It is understood the woman may be the mother of the infant, who appears to have been newly born.